-- 3. The proposed rezoning is necessary to provide for a community-related use which was not anticipated when the zoning plan was adopted; and - 4.
-The proposed rezoning is in the best interests of the public health, safety or welfare.
+- 2. The proposed zone district is compatible with the level of utilities and community services available to the land; and - 3.
+The proposed rezoning is necessary to provide for a community-related use which was not anticipated when the zoning plan was adopted; and - 4.
+The proposed rezoning is in the best interests of the public health, safety or welfare; and - 5.
+This property in the coastal zone is functionally obsolete or economically infeasible for use as visitor accommodation, documented by conditions such as low occupancy rates and operation as a residential use for three or more years.

-WHEREAS, the Planning Commission has reviewed the proposed commercial development permit and finds:
+WHEREAS, the Planning Commission has reviewed the proposed residential development permit and finds:

 - 1. That the proposed location and the condition under which the property would be operated or maintained will not be detrimental to the health, safety, or welfare of persons residing or working in the neighborhood or the general public, and will not result in inefficient or wasteful use of energy, and will not be materially injurious to properties or improvements in the vicinity; and - 2.
 That the proposed location and the conditions under which the property would be operated or maintained will be consistent with all pertinent County ordinances and the purpose of the zone district in which the site is located; and - 3.
 That the proposed use is consistent with all elements of the County General Plan and with any specific plan which has been adopted for the area; and - 4.
-That the proposed use will not overload utilities, and will not generate more than the acceptable level of traffic on the streets in the vicinity; and - 5.
+That the proposed use will not overload utilities and will not generate more than the acceptable level of traffic on the streets in the vicinity; and - 5.
 That the proposed project will complement and harmonize with the existing and proposed land uses in the vicinity and will be compatible with the physical design aspects, land use intensities, and dwelling unit densities of the neighborhood.

-WHEREAS, the proposed rezoning and residential development permit applications are exempt from the California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines section 15301 (Existing Facilities) because all proposed Permanent Room Housing units on parcel 084-181-02 are already in use as permanent housing; and section 15061(b)(3) because it can be seen with certainty that there is no possibility the activity may have a significant effect on the environment;
+WHEREAS, the proposed rezoning and residential development permit applications are exempt from the California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines section 15301 (Existing Facilities) because all proposed Permanent Room Housing units on parcel 042-032-03 are already in use as permanent housing; and section 15061(b)(3) because it can be seen with certainty that there is no possibility the activity may have a significant effect on the environment;